Cudham Church of England Primary School

 At Cudham we use the Rising Stars ‘Switched on Computing’ scheme where pupils have the opportunity to become computer programmers in different real life contexts.

-For information about other aspects of our curriculum, including History, Geography, Art and Design, Design Technology, Music and PSHE, see the links below, or contact the Head of School, Mrs Sophie Sear, for further information.
+For information about other aspects of our curriculum, including History, Geography, Art and Design, Design Technology, Music and PSHE, see the links below, or contact the Assistant Head Teacher, Mr. Daniel Finch, for further information.

 Curriculum Overviews & Links